Discovering Nature in the Most Beautiful Parks in Bangkok

 Rommaninat Park

-Rommaninat Park is one of the most distinctive green spaces in Bangkok.
-It occupies the site of a former prison near Chinatown and Little India, in the old city area.
+Rommaninat Park is one of the most distinctive Bangkok parks with monitor lizards, occupying the site of a former prison near Chinatown and Little India in the old city area next to the Sam Yod MRT station.

 The history is still visible.
 Old guard towers remain, and the layout makes it clear this was once a controlled space.
 Today, it functions as a public park with sports areas, exercise equipment, and open space for stretching or walking.

-The contrast is what makes it interesting.
-It is calm, functional, and largely overlooked, despite being close to major tourist zones.
-It is also not far from Khao San Road, making it an unexpected place to slow down in an otherwise busy part of the city.
+The contrast is really what makes this spot interesting.
+It’s calm, functional, and largely overlooked despite being so close to the major tourist zones.
+Since it’s not far from Khao San Road, it’s an unexpected place to slow down in an otherwise chaotic part of the city.
+To be honest, I’ve only been here a couple of times myself, but if you happen to be in the area, it is definitely worth the visit for a quick breather.

 Rommaninat Park is a reminder that Bangkok’s green spaces often sit on layered histories, repurposed for everyday use rather than display.